 Warm season grass such as Couch, Kikuyu and Buffalo will start going into dormancy and that means changing the way you care for your lawn.
 The focus goes from having the healthiest lawn possible to keeping on top of issues that can rob a dormant lawn of its health and give your lawn the best start to spring.

-Hopefully you have entered autumn with your lawn in great condition.
+Hopefully you have entered winter with your lawn in great condition.
 If not, never fear, while you have a bit more work ahead of you, these tips are just as applicable to you as the lawnie with the best lawn on the street!

-The reason we let the growing height go up is because there is less sunlight during autumn and winter so we want more leaf blade area grabbing more of that scares sunlight to maximise plant health.
+The reason we let the growing height go up is because there is less sunlight during autumn and winter so we want more leaf blade area grabbing more of that scarce sunlight to maximise plant health.
 The added benefit of that is that the higher cut height will rob sunlight getting to weeds ultimately inhibiting their ability to grow.

 Since you’re likely to mow less during this time, grow it a bit taller and use your extra time to pay attention to other things, family and life.
 Use the downtime to also pay special attention to your equipment maintenance so that it’s ready for the next growing season.